-Option Description

-The owner (group or user) of a project.

-owner

-(required)

-The name of the repository.

-repo

-(required)

-container The folder inside the repository which is holding

-the documentation.
-This will vary per project, for

-example, this may be Documentation/ or doc/.

-If the documentation resides in the root of the

-repository, this option can be omitted or set to an

-empty string.

-The version of the sources to list.
+Option Description owner (required) The owner (group or user) of a project. repo (required) The name of the repository. container The folder inside the repository which is holding the documentation.
+This will vary per project, for example, this may be Documentation/ or doc/.
+If the documentation resides in the root of the repository, this option can be omitted or set to an empty string. version (required) The version of the sources to list.
 This is typically set to either a branch (e.g. main) or tag value.

-version to entiter a branch (e.g. main) of tag value.

-(required)

-view The view mode to configure.
+For Codeberg, also include the version type.
+For example, branch/main or tag/1.0. view The view mode to configure.
 By default, this value is set to blob for GitHub/GitLab and view for Bitbucket.
 GitHub/GitLab users may wish to change this to edit to create a link directly to the editing view for a specific document. host The hostname value to override.
 This option is useful for instances where a custom domain may be configured for an organization. protocol The protocol value to override (defaults to https).